KelvinJC/vmbloggr/README.md

 If you require a different database, customisation is possible via the settings.py file. <br><br>

+#### NOTE:
-NOTE: Database credentials should not be stored in code repositories! <br>
+Database credentials should not be stored in code repositories! <br>
-They belong in .env files which should be kept secret.
+They belong in .env files which should be kept secret and remain local to the appropriate context (e.g. dev, test or prod).
 This is a unique case to facilitate your ease in spinning up the app.

 ### Django Admin User